rlugojr/linkurious-enterprise-manual/Searching/Multiple Properties.md

 ![multi properties search](https://dl.dropboxusercontent.com/s/oc1zcemb7le2753/74.png?dl=0)

-You can see that the results are now filtered.
-Simply click on the result you are interested in.
+We can see that the results are now filtered.
+We simply click on the result we are interested in.

 The same approach can be applied to the search of edges.